xjtu-enre/ENRE-ts/docs/relation/call.md

 class Foo {
     /**
      * When a class is 'called', it is actually the
-     * constructor that is been called.
+     * constructor that is being called.
      */
     constructor() {
         /* Empty */